Kuljeet-123/Hackerrank-30-days-code-with-python/README.md

 You've got this!

-Note: The instructions are Java-based, but we support submissions in many popular languages.
+Note: The instructions are Python-based, but we support submissions in many popular languages.
 You can switch languages using the drop-down menu above your editor, and the input string variable may be written differently depending on the best-practice conventions of your submission language.